confluentinc/demo-dsp-fraud-detection/README.md

 6. Examine the `Topic name` table column; the prefix.AUTH_USER & prefix.USER_TRANSACTION will exist. **Note:** your prefix may differ based on how you configured the `table prefix` in the connector settings in step 5 of [setting up the Oracle DB CDC connector](#setup-oracle-db-cdc-fully-managed-connector-v1).
 ---

-## Setup Flink Compute Queries
+## Setup Flink Compute Queries for Real-Time Stream Processing
-We will now setup realtime Kafka Topic event processing via flink.
-These events are protected and only accessible in the private network; this mean we will need to access the events from the internal windows jump server.
+We will proceed to establish real-time stream processing of Kafka Topic events using Flink.
+These events are protected and only available within the private network; therefore, we will need to access the events from the internal windows jump server.

 ### Navigate to Flink Via Internal Windows Machine
 1. Reopen the Windows Jump Server; this is the server setup in the [access the internal Windows machine section](#access-the-internal-windows-machine)